sopa233/spring-boot-angular8/README.md

 # spring-boot-angular8
 This simple CRUD app has two parts:
-1) apiportal
+1. apiportal
-2) angular-app
+2. angular-app

-1) apiportal - Spring Boot API which uses H2 in-memory database
+**a) apiportal** - Spring Boot API which uses H2 in-memory database

 To run this:
 a - Clone the project